sheldonNode/error_watch/README.md

 # error_watch
-respond to error in xxnetwork
+respond to special error in xxnetwork

-watch on ERROR in node-err.log (e.g. CUDA_ERROR_NO_DEVICE).
+watch on ERROR in node.log (e.g. CUDA_ERROR_NO_DEVICE).
 CUDA_ERROR_NO_DEVICE: the graphic card error can occur after the ubuntu kernel update can lead to a standstill of the node